raas-dev/configent/README.md

 ### ⚙️ symlink_dotfiles

 Symlinks all the files in `dotfiles/` to the user's home directory.

-Script `bootstrap` passes `-f` to this script to skip override prompts per file.
+- Script `bootstrap` passes `-f` to this script to skip confirmation per file.

 Directory `bin` is symlinked to `~/local/bin`, taking 1st preference in `PATH`.

-If `~/local/bin` already exists, it is backed up as `~/local/bin-old`.
+- If `~/local/bin` already exists, it is backed up as `~/local/bin-old`.

 Restart the shell or run `source ~/.zshrc`.
 Then you may simply reload with `r`.

-All the binaries in `bin/` are available by name from now on.
+- All the binaries in `bin/` are available by name from now on.

 ### 🖥️ install_apps